 We reserve the right to refuse any booking in the absence of a doctors certificate confirming that you are fit to travel.
 Where we provide comfort stops you are encouraged to walk around.
 Exercise reduces any discomfort, which may be caused by periods of immobility.

-SMOKING is not allowed on our coaches (including E-Cigarettes) and we do not allow pets or any other animals, although we accommodate registered assistance dogs, but not on overseas holidays.
+NO SMOKING is allowed on our coaches (including E-Cigarettes) and we do not allow pets or any other animals, although we accommodate registered assistance dogs, but not on overseas holidays.

-For all Continental holidays, you will require a full 10-year British Passport (machine readable) valid for the period required for the country or countries you are visiting.
-If you do not hold a full British Passport or you have any doubts about your status as a resident British subject, you must check with the Embassy or Consulates of the Countries to be visited to confirm the Passport or visa requirements when you book.
+For all Continental holidays, you will require a full 10-year British Passport (machine readable) valid for a minimum of 6 months after your holiday.
+If you do not hold a full British Passport or you have any doubts about your status as a resident British subject, you must check with the Embassies or Consulates of the Countries to be visited to confirm the Passport or visa requirements when you book.
 We cannot accept responsibility if passengers are not in possession of the correct travel documents.
-For full details on passport requirements, please contact the identity and passport service on 0300 222 0000 (www.direct.gov.uk)
+For full details on passport requirements, please contact the identity and passport service on 0300 222 0000 (www.direct.gov.uk)"

-You are responsible for ensuring you are at the correct departure point, at the correct time and with the correct documents we reserve the right to modify itineraries to conform with requests from competent authorities both within the UK and abroad.
+You are responsible for ensuring you are at the correct departure point, at the correct time and with the correct documents.
+B.R.
+Shreeve & Sons Ltd reserve the right to modify itineraries to conform with requests from competent authorities both within the UK and abroad.

 Excursions which are included in the cost of your booking are detailed on the brochure page and refunds will not be made for excursions not taken.
 Optional excursions booked and paid for in resort do not form part of your booking.
 Admission fees to buildings may not be included in the price of the holiday, please check.

-All special needs and requests should be entered on the booking form.
+All special needs and requests, if agreed, should be entered on the booking form and be included in the confirmation of the holiday.
 These cannot be guaranteed except where confirmed as part of our holiday commitment to you and are detailed on your holiday booking confirmation.
 We are keen to ensure that we plan the arrangements for your holiday so that special needs and requests can be accommodated as far as possible.
 If you will need assistance, or may be unable to fully enjoy all aspects of your holiday you must tell us in advance so that we can maximise your enjoyment of the holiday.
 We will need to know if you will need special facilities in the hotel, taking part in the excursions or have difficulty boarding and travelling on the coach or other means of transport.
 Before booking your holiday, you should be sure that you and your party are both physically and mentally capable of completing the itinerary.
-If you need advice or further information, you should contact our bookings office.
+If you need advice or further information either you or your booking agent should contact our booking office.
 If you will require a special diet please tell us at the time of booking, or as soon as you are medically advised, together with a copy of the diet.

 We want everyone to enjoy our travel arrangements.
 We are happy to advise and assist you in choosing a suitable holiday.
-But, as some of the accommodation and resorts featured may not cater for even minor disabilities, it is important that, when booking, you advise us of any disability, specific need or complex need you may have any special requirements that will make sure the holiday is suitable.
+But, as some of the accommodation and resorts featured may not cater for even the simplest facilities, it is important that, when booking, you advise us of any disability, specific need or complex need you may have and any special requirements that will make sure the holiday is suitable.
 If a passenger requires personal assistance (for example, assistance with feeding, dressing, toileting, mobilising) then this passenger must travel with an able-bodied companion or carer and written confirmation that such assistance will be provided for the entirety of the holiday is required at the time of booking.
-Coach Drivers/Tour Managers are unable to provide such assistance.
+Coach drivers/Tour Managers are unable to provide such assistance.

-You must tell us if you have any existing medical condition, disability or complex need that may affect your holiday or other group members enjoyment of it, before your holiday.
+IMPORTANT You must tell us if you have an existing medical condition, disability or complex need that may affect your holiday or other group members enjoyment of it, before you book your holiday.
 We reserve the right to request a doctors certificate confirming the passenger is fit to travel.
-If in our reasonable opinion, your chosen holiday is not suitable for your medical condition or disability, we reserve the right to refuse your booking.
+If, in our reasonable opinion, your chosen holiday is not suitable for your medical condition or disability, we reserve the right to refuse your booking.
 You are responsible for bringing with you the proper clothing and equipment, which we advise you about in our printed trip information.
 We want you to enjoy your holiday and will help you select an appropriate trip.

 Please contact us with regard to our policy on wheelchairs and mobility scooters.